svsairevanth12/SpeakMCP/docs/MCP_TESTING.md

 # MCP Testing Infrastructure

-This document describes the automated testing infrastructure for the Model Context Protocol (MCP) functionality in Whispo.
+This document describes the automated testing infrastructure for the Model Context Protocol (MCP) functionality in SpeakMCP.

 ## Overview